 11. How do I make a bug report?
 All bug reports, comments, suggestions, and questions should go to cdfsupport. ------------------ Template for bug report ------------------------ To: firstname.lastname@example.org.
 Subject: [area]: [synopsis] [replace with actual AREA and SYNOPSIS] VERSION: [CDF library/toolkit version (e.g., CDF Version 2.5.1).
 You can obtain the version of your CDF distribution using the CDFinquire toolkit program and specifying the "/ID" argument as in the examples below: From MS-DOS: cdfinq -id From UNIX: cdfinquire -id From VMS: CDFINQUIRE /ID ] USER: [Name, telephone number, and address of person reporting the bug. (email address if possible)] AREA: [Area of the CDF source tree affected, e.g., lib, tools, tests, top-level.
 If there are bugs in more than one AREA, please use a separate bug report for each AREA.]
 SYNOPSIS: [Brief description of the problem and where it is located] MACHINE / OPERATING SYSTEM: [e.g. Sparc/SunOS 4.1.3, HP9000/730-HPUX9.01...]
 COMPILER: [e.g. native cc, native ANSI cc, Borland C++ V3.1, MPW, ...]
 DESCRIPTION: [Detailed description of problem.]
 REPEAT BUG BY: [What you did to get the error; include test program or session transcript if at all possible.
 If you include a program, make sure it depends only on libraries in the CDF distribution, not on any vendor or third-party libraries.
 Please be specific; if we can't reproduce it, we can't fix it.
 Tell us exactly what we should see when the program is run.]
 SAMPLE FIX: [If available, please send context diffs (diff -c).]
 [PLEASE make your Subject (SYNOPSIS): line as descriptive as possible.]
 [Remove all the explanatory text in brackets before mailing.]
 [Send to email@example.com or to Attn: CDFSUPPORT NASA/GSFC/SED/ESED/SPDF Code 672.0 Greenbelt, MD 20771, U.S.A. ] ------------------ End of Bug Report Template ----------------------

 12. Is there a mailing list for CDF announcements?
 For administration questions, for additions or deletions from the general mailing list or for corrections to the list, please send messages to cdfsupport The CDF users mailing list is used to distribute major announcements and events to CDF users.
-To subscribe to this mailing list, either visit https://lists.nasa.gov/mailman/listinfo/gsfc-cdf-announcements, or send an e-mail message to firstname.lastname@example.org.
+To subscribe, send an email to join mailing list (no text in the body is required).
+To unsubscribe, send an email to leave mailing list.

 13. What programming languages does CDF support?
 The CDF library comes with C, Java, and Fortran Application programming Interfaces (APIs) that provide the essential framework on which graphical and data analysis packages can be created.
 In addition, Perl and C# APIs are also available as an optional package for download.
 The CDF library allows developers of CDF-based systems to easily create applications that permit users to slice data across multidimensional subspaces, access entire structures of data, perform subsampling of data, and access one data element independently regardless of its relationship to any other data element.
 On Windows, C# and Visual Basic APIs were also available.

 14. Are CDF data sets/files platform-independent?
 CDF data sets are portable across any platforms supported by CDF.
-These currently consist of VAX (OpenVMS and POSIX shell), Sun (SunOS & SOLARIS), DECstation (ULTRIX), DEC Alpha (OSF/1 & OpenVMS), Silicon Graphics Iris and Power Series (IRIX), IBM RS6000 series (AIX), HP 9000 series (HP-UX), NeXT (Mach), Intel-based PC (Windows NT/2000/XP/Vista/7/8/10, Linux, QNX, Solaris, Cygwin & MinGW), and Macintosh (68K & Power PC running Mac OS X or Linux).
+These currently consist of VAX (OpenVMS and POSIX shell), Sun (SunOS & SOLARIS), DECstation (ULTRIX), DEC Alpha (OSF/1 & OpenVMS), Silicon Graphics Iris and Power Series (IRIX), IBM RS6000 series (AIX), HP 9000 series (HP-UX), NeXT (Mach), Intel-based PC (Windows NT/2000/XP/Vista/7/8/10, Linux, QNX, Solaris, Cygwin & MinGW), Macintosh (68K & Power PC running Mac OS X or Linux), ARM (Raspbian/Fedora/Ubuntu) and Itanium (OpenVMS).

 15. What's the difference between a single-file CDF and multi-file CDF?
 The CDF library gives the user option to choose from one of two file formats: single-file and multi-file.
 Single-file CDF contains the control information, metadata, and the data values for each of the variables in one file.
 Whereas multi-file CDF has two parts to it: metadata file and data file (one for each variable).
 Single-file CDF is the default file format, and it's recommended over the multi-file CDF.
 The main advantage of the single-file format is that it minimizes the number of files one has to manage and makes it easier to transport CDFs across a network.
 The organization of the data within the single file may, however, become somewhat convoluted, slightly increasing the data access time.
 The multi-file format, on the other hand, clearly delimits the data from the metadata and is organized in a consistent fashion within the files.
 Updating, appending, and accessing data are also done with optimum efficiency.
 For multi-file format CDFs, certain restrictions are applied.
 They are: - Compression: Compression is not allowed for the CDF or any of its variables. - Sparseness: Sparse records or arrays for variables are not allowed. - Allocation: Pre-allocation of records or blocks of records is not allowed.
 For each variable, the maximum written record is the last allocated record.